polimi-cmls-2024/FloatFX/README.md

 for knobs on their pedals in the dark, having to communicate between the stage and the console area, plus, it also makes for a cool trick for the audience.
 Finger-pinch locks have been implemented to avoid accidental parameter changes while playing.

-The processing of the effects and GUI have been implemented on ’JUCE’ and ’Processing’ respectively.
+The processing of the effects and GUI have been implemented on ’JUCE’, while the spectrum visualizer on ’Processing’.
 An Arduino board, paired with an accelerometer, is attached to the hand to capture movements.
 To demonstrate the viability of this product in a live music scene, we have made a live SuperCollider music performance, without the usage of any external audio files.

 ![](https://github.com/polimi-cmls-2024/FloatFX/blob/main/floatfx.JPG)